magcks/opencl_raytracer/README.md

 An OpenCL raytracer that renders triangle meshes in OFF format.

 This raytracer was a programming task at the course `Foundations of Computer Science III` at TU Darmstadt and was later used for a programming competition in the same course with the objective to speed up the existing CPU implementation.
-We received the second place with our OpenCL implementation.
+We were placed second with our OpenCL implementation.
 ## Build instructions
 ```bash
 git clone https://github.com/magcks/opencl_raytracer